An Information-Theoretic Approach to Identifying Formulaic Clusters in Textual Data: Soft Clustering Algorithm

 where $\{s_i\}$ are the weights assigned to samples.
 To enhance numerical stability in cases where the covariance matrix may be ill-conditioned, a regularization term is applied:

 where $\epsilon$ is a small positive constant, and $I$ is the identity matrix of rank $d$.
 Using this regularized covariance, the total entropy of the weighted dataset is computed as:

 This expression provides a global measure of the dataset's uncertainty based on its covariance structure.
 However, in the context of soft clustering, we require a measure that quantifies the contribution of individual samples to the overall uncertainty.
-Since entropy characterizes unpredictability, a natural way to approximate the uncertainty associated with a specific sample $x_{i'}$ is by considering its likelihood under the dataset’s distribution.
+Since entropy quantifies unpredictability, a natural way to approximate the uncertainty associated with a specific sample $x_{i'}$ is to consider its likelihood under the dataset’s distribution.

 For a multivariate Gaussian, the log-likelihood of a sample is: